Numerical Verification of Perturbative Schwinger-Dyson Resummation on Lattice Models: Results

-For the $3 \times 3$ lattice, there are nine 1 and forty-five 2-pt correlation functions.
-Like in the previous section, we considered $N = 10^2, 10^3, $and $10^6$.
+For the $3 \times 3$ lattice, there are nine $1$ and forty-five $2$-pt correlation functions.
+As before, we considered $N = 40, 100,$ and $1000$.
 The stationary point for this system was found to be $\Phi_0 = 0.261$.
-Their values, along with what the expressions of the approximation evaluate to, can be found in Table \ref{tbl: M = 9}.
-It is clear that the equations are much more satisfied at $N = 10^3$ than $N = 10^2$.
-The difference when one compares $N = 10^3$ and $10^6$ is less obvious.
-If the maximum is our metric like in the $M = 4$ case, then $N = 10^6$ is only a slight improvement.
-However, we must not disregard the higher impact of error in this setting.
-The important thing is the following: we see that all the equations are satisfied for $N = 10^3$ and above up to order $10^{-3}$.
-This level of accuracy is what we hoped for earlier.
-Thus, these values strongly suggest that the approximation holds true on a $3 \times 3$ lattice for $N \sim 10^3$ (again, we are trying to be conservative) and higher.

-We can also derive $W_i$ and $W_{ij}$ in large $N$ limit to see if this gives any extra perspective.
-As expected, the 1-pt correlators must vanish for large $N$.
-The exact values for the 2-pt correlators are:

-Like the equations, the numerical 1 and 2-pt correlators for $N = 10^3$ match the above values better than for $N = 10^2$.
-However, we can notice that some correlation functions of the form $\langle x^2(i) \rangle$ for $N = 10^6$ grow further away from the above values compared to $N = 10^3$.
-This is most likely due to error; we found that these type of functions had larger spacing $h_*$, leading to more error, just like in the previous lattice sizing.
-Other than this, the $N = 10^6$ values are closer on average to the ones above.
+Their values, along with what the expressions of the approximation evaluate to, can be found in table \ref{tbl: M = 9}.
+At an initial glance, we see that the 1-pt correlation functions decrease in magnitude and approach $0$ for larger $N$.
+This fact is a good indicator of our approximation's success for this lattice.